nest/nestml/doc/nestml_language.md

 |bounded\_max|bounded\_min|integrate_odes|
 |curr\_sum|cond\_sum|convolve|

+  * **randomNorm**: used to generate a random normal (Gaussian) distributed variable with parameters "mean" and "standard deviation"

 #### Return statement

 The `return` keyword can only be used inside of the `function` block.
 Depending on the return type (if any), it is followed by an expression of that type.